molathotisaiteja1267-ctrl/patient-triage-ai/README.md

 ---

-# 14. Docker Deployment
+# 13. Docker Deployment

-Docker provides an easier way to run the complete application.
+Docker provides an easy way to run the complete application.

 ### Prerequisites